 Welcoming a child into your family should also prompt you to write or update your will.
 You can nominate a guardian for your minor children in case you die unexpectedly.
 Make sure you update your will after the birth of a new child.
 Interestingly, Heath Ledger did not update his will after the birth of his daughter Matilda, which meant that she was not a named beneficiary in his will.
 Despite this, Matilda was lucky in that the named beneficiaries to her father’s will (her grandparents and aunties) were willing to give up their entitlements to Heath’s estate to Matilda.
 If this were not the case, Matilda’s mother (or her legal guardian) would have had to lodge a claim on the estate on behalf of Matilda, in order for her to obtain an entitlement in her father’s estate.

-For decades, State Trustees has been looking out for the best interests of the Victorian community to aid them to preserve their legacy for their loved ones.
-State Trustees writes more wills than anyone else in Victoria and our will writers are experts in dealing with estates of all levels of complexity.
-See our locations and book a consultative will writing service.
+Aside from writing your own will online, you can leave it to our professional Will Writers.
+For decades, State Trustees has been looking out for the best interests of the Victorian community to aid them in preserving their legacy for their loved ones.
+State Trustees writes more wills than anyone else in Victoria, and our will writers are experts in dealing with estates of all levels of complexity.

 Useful resources